sayedali1/printf/README.md

 * This influenced the design of our code
 * Project contains several files for different functions
 * Functions are organized and called through a struct array
-* Each function corresponds to a different
+* Each function corresponds to a different character